idaholab/moose/framework/doc/content/source/meshgenerators/MeshGenerator.md

 For mesh generators that modify an existing mesh, you should have as an input parameter a `MeshGeneratorName` (or multiple, as a `std::vector<MeshGeneratorName>` if applicable) to obtain the mesh(es) to modify.
 You can then obtain said meshes via `MeshGenerator::getMesh()` and `MeshGenerator::getMeshByName()`.
 For examples, see [RenameBoundaryGenerator.md] and [StitchedMeshGenerator.md].
 You then act on said meshes by overriding the `generate()` method, and returning the resulting mesh.

+Your mesh generator can instantiate subgenerators itself, to create existing meshes for the primary generator to combine and/or modify.
+The easiest way to do this is to call `MeshGenerator::addMeshSubgenerator()`, which takes as arguments the generator class name and object name to instantiate, followed by an arbitrary number of name/value pairs of subgenerator parameters to set, and which returns a reference to the mesh which the subgenerator will create before the primary `generate()` is called.

 ## Showing Mesh Information

 The parameter [!param](/Mesh/GeneratedMeshGenerator/show_info) prints to screen detailed information about a mesh immediately after it is generated.
 It can be used to quickly verify properties about the mesh such as: sidesets, subdomains, and volumes.